 Katherine Mistretta at Bozeman Creek Family Health

 Katy Mistretta, FNP has several years of experience working with transgender individuals of all ages and managing hormone and medication therapy.
 She is a WPATH, World Professional Association for Transgender Health, member and is currently in the process of obtaining her WPATH certification.
 She is accepting new patients.
+She is not currently accepting patients with Medicaid, Medicare, or workers comp.

 316 E Babcock St, Bozeman, MT 59715